jooapa/jammer/README.md

 ## Introduction

 Jammer is a simple CLI music player that supports playing songs from local files, youtube and soundcloud.
-For Windows, Linux and OSX.
+For Windows, Linux and OSX.<br>
-The player doesn't stream the songs but downloads them to local storage.
+The player doesn't stream the songs but downloads them to local storage.<br>
-It can also make these playlists that can be saved and loaded later.
+It can also make these playlists that can be saved and loaded later.<br>
-The jammer folder is located in the user's home directory and contains the downloaded songs, playlists and settings.
+The jammer folder is located in the user's home directory and contains the downloaded songs, playlists and settings.<br>
 It uses bass for playing the songs, SoundCloudExplode, YoutubeExplode for downloading the songs and Spectre.Console for the UI.

 ## Install/Update